kevancress/MeasureIt_ARCH/README.md

 ### Stable release

  * [Install Blender 2.8 or higher](https://www.blender.org/download/)
- * Download the latest zip file from [the releases page](https://github.com/kevancress/MeasureIt-ARCH/releases)
+ * Download the latest zip file from [the releases page](https://github.com/kevancress/MeasureIt_ARCH/releases)
  * Open the __Add-on Preferences (Edit -> Preferences -> Add-ons)__ and click install.

 ![image](docs/install-1.jpg)

- * Navigate to and double click on the "MeasureIt-ARCH_VERSION.zip"
+ * Navigate to and double click on the "MeasureIt_ARCH_VERSION.zip"
  * Click the Checkbox to enable the Add-on

 ### Latest git master